ELEVATER: A Benchmark and Toolkit for Evaluating Language-Augmented Visual Models: Related Work: From Class-level to Task-level Transfer

 Zero-shot learning in computer vision has been studied for decades.
-The research topic has witnessed two types of distinctive notions of zero-shot: the traditional {\it class-level zero-shot} that usually refers to the study of generalizing to unseen object categories~\cite{lampert2009learning}, and the recently popular {\it task-level zero-shot} that refers to the study of generalizing to unseen datasets/tasks~\cite{li2017learning,radford2021learning}.
+The research topic has witnessed two distinctive notions of zero-shot: the traditional {\it class-level zero-shot} that usually refers to the study of generalizing to unseen object categories~\cite{lampert2009learning}, and the recently popular {\it task-level zero-shot} that refers to the study of generalizing to unseen datasets/tasks~\cite{li2017learning,radford2021learning}.
 In Table~\ref{tab:dataset}, we compare our benchmark against existing benchmarks.
 Existing zero-shot learning benchmarks are developed for the class-level zero-shot setting.
-They are usually in single domain, with a manual split of categories to product disjoint training and test categories, \eg Animal with Attributes (AwA)~\citep{lampert2013attribute}, Caltech-UCSD Birds-200 (CUB)~\cite{wah2011caltech}, SUN~\cite{patterson2012sun}, aPY~\cite{farhadi2009describing}, and ZS-ImageNet~\cite{rohrbach2011evaluating,fu2016semi}.
+They are usually in a single domain, with a manual split of categories to produce disjoint training and test categories, \eg Animal with Attributes (AwA)~\citep{lampert2013attribute}, Caltech-UCSD Birds-200 (CUB)~\cite{wah2011caltech}, SUN~\cite{patterson2012sun}, aPY~\cite{farhadi2009describing}, and ZS-ImageNet~\cite{rohrbach2011evaluating,fu2016semi}.
+For the OD problem, COCO~\cite{lin2014microsoft} and LVIS~\cite{gupta2019lvis} represent two well established datasets to compare various OD methods in a single domain, while UODB~\cite{wang2019towards} is a multi-domain OD benchmark.